jfdreis/Crypto_challenges/set_1_basics/README.md

 #Detect single-character XOR

-One of the 60-character strings in this file [this file](https://cryptopals.com/static/challenge-data/4.txt) has been encrypted by single-character XOR.
+One of the 60-character strings in [this file](https://cryptopals.com/static/challenge-data/4.txt) has been encrypted by single-character XOR.

 Find it.